Salamander vs Frank's RedHot: Sodium, Ingredients & Flavor Comparison

 What's the healthiest hot sauce brand?

 The healthiest hot sauces combine low sodium (under 50mg per serving), clean ingredients (no artificial additives), and actual nutritional value from fresh vegetables.
 Salamander contains 25-50mg sodium depending on variety, with fresh peppers, vegetables, and real fruit delivering vitamins rather than empty heat.
+Low sodium and bold flavor without compromise.

-Can low-sodium hot sauce taste good?
+Can low-sodium hot sauce have bold flavor?

 What hot sauce is best for high blood pressure?